subangstrom/superAngle/README.md

-## Something beyond demo: How to change settings for your sample?
+## Something beyond: How to change settings for your sample?

 ###1.
 Detector configuration